HoustonRuby/rails_girls/06_appendix/installation/windows.md

 $ ruby dk.rb install -f
 ```

-Open File Explorer and go to C:/Ruby/DevKit and double click the devkitvars.bat file.
+Open File Explorer and go to C:\Ruby\DevKit and double click the devkitvars.bat file.
 This will open a file quickly and then close it.
 Close all window and Ruby Bash.

 which will set up the DevKit for use in our next steps.